elab/jgit-buildnumber/README.md

 Project directory that contains `.git` directory may be provided with `git.repositoryDirectory` property.
 Current work directory is used by default.

-Extracted properties are the same as with Maven.
+The extracted properties are the same as with Maven.

 build.xml usage snippet: